 Wendy’s only uses fresh-cracked, Grade-A eggs on our breakfast sandwiches, and our U.S. egg suppliers are required to have independent, third-party audits conducted annually by PAACO-certified auditors.

-We work closely with our suppliers and industry experts as part of our responsible sourcing goal and through the Wendy’s Animal Care Standards Program to drive continuous improvement in areas such as welfare-enhanced housing and enrichments.
+We work closely with our suppliers and industry experts as part of our responsible sourcing goal and through the Wendy’s Animal Care Standards Program to drive continuous improvement.

 Wendy’s intentional approach to animal health and well-being carries over to how we source eggs, including the journey we’ve taken to source the fresh-cracked eggs that star on our U.S. breakfast sandwiches.

 In 2016, breakfast was an optional menu offering for operators, and only a few hundred Wendy’s restaurants in the U.S. and a handful in Canada served breakfast.
 At that time, we committed to source 100% of our eggs for those breakfast locations from a cage-free environment by 2020.

 As of year-end 2020, we met that commitment.
 Today, we source a volume of eggs from cage-free environments that is sufficient to supply those original breakfast restaurants.
 However, since 2016, the total egg volumes for the Wendy’s system have increased substantially because we launched breakfast across the U.S. restaurant system in 2020.
 Approximately 5,800 U.S. restaurants now serve breakfast.